-Anyway, while somewhat unavoidable, I’m not here for negativity, but more to shed light on the fact that even when you might feel safe with a graded and authenticated card, to always have your examining eyes and ears on to ensure everything is on the up and up.
+Even when you might feel safe with a graded and authenticated card, you should always have your examining eyes and ears on to ensure everything is on the up and up.

 1. Check for Frosting